 One of the major things about Texas is the lack of variety in the outdoors.
 If you are a nature person, this transition can be quite staggering.
 California offers mountains you can climb and forests you can explore, while Texas offers… fields.
 The notable exception here is the Texas Hill Country, which holds great views and treks.
 Sadly, it is a fairly small portion of Texas, so if you do not move near it, you may not even see it.

 If you are a city dweller though, you will likely find both places equally welcoming.
-Of course, Austin and Dallas are not the same as LA and SF, but big cities are more alike than they are different.
-If you are not deeply involved in the Californian culture scene (especially around LA), the big TX cities will not disappoint you.
+Of course, Austin and Dallas are not the same as Los Angeles and San Francisco, but big cities are more alike than they are different.
+If you are not deeply involved in the Californian culture scene (especially around LA), the big Texan cities will not disappoint you.
+For instance, many folks from LA choose Houston as their new home.

 Of course, it all depends on your mindset.
 Take it as an adventure and do not be afraid to go out of your comfort zone.
 You may end up enjoying things you have not considered beforehand.